InfamousVague/minecraft-package-manager/README.md

 > curl https://mpm.io/install.sh | sh

+Otherwise you can just run `npm i -g minecraft-package-manager`

 ## Usage
 Did somebody give you a plugins.json file?
 Sweet!
 All you have to run is